New portable COVID-19 test can give results in 50 minutes

-Researchers in the UK have designed a portable smartphone-based coronavirus testing kit which they say can provide results for COVD-19 in just 50 minutes after taking a throat swab.
+Researchers in the UK have designed a portable smartphone-based coronavirus testing kit that they say can provide results for COVID-19 in just 50 minutes after taking a throat swab.

 Most current tests take 24-48 hours to provide results because they need to be sent to labs, noted the researchers from the University of East Anglia (UEA) in the UK, who created the test to be rolled out to test National Health Service (NHS) staff in two weeks.